felipemfp/formula-one-2013/README.md

-# hello-angular
-:memo: An Django app made from a tutorial
+:memo: An Angular app made from a tutorial